 I hope you enjoyed my tips for the best running shoes for seniors.
 If you have any questions, don’t hesitate to ask!
 Just leave them in the comments section below and we promise to get back to you as soon as possible.

 Running is an excellent form of exercise for all ages, seniors included.
 Because running is a relatively intense exercise, not all seniors can or should run.
 But if you are one of the lucky ones that have kept a good fitness level to older age, you should do your best to maintain your ability and skill to run as it will likely add healthy years to your life.

 You can usually safely run at least twice a week for shorter distances and once a week for longer distances.
 The most important thing is to listen to your body and take any joint pain and inflammation seriously so you don’t develop chronic injuries that prevent exercise.
 So take it easy and er on the side of caution and you will keep your ability to run as long as possible.

-If you enjoy reading about strength training, fitness and health related topics for seniors, please subscribe to our newsletter and bookmark this site.
+If you enjoy reading about strength training, fitness, and health-related topics for seniors, please subscribe to my newsletter and bookmark this site.

 See you next time,